candytale55/web-dev-fundamentals-archive/Short_Prefilled_README.md

 ## References
 Based on Codecademy's projects.
-Based on Codecademy's _Learn Python 2_ course
-Based on Codecademy's _Learn Navigation Design_ course Based on Codecademy's _Learn Python 3_ course, _CODE CHALLENGE: DICTIONARIES_ exercises
-Based on Codecademy's _Web Development_ path courses
-, _Code Challenges: Intermediate JavaScript_ exercises
-Based on Codecademy's _Learn Python 3_ course
 Based on FreeCodeCamp's excercises.